 As a result of low sodium, the amount of water in your body rises and causes your cells to swell, which is problematic.
 Fortunately, by taking the time to prepare for this in advance of the race and developing a plan tailored to you we can minimise the risk of it occurring.

 A good way to ensure that you keep your electrolytes at the level they need to be is to make sure that you are eating all the food/fuel that you have planned for the day.
 Those that struggle to finish their meals or suffer from vomiting or diarrhoea are far more likely to suffer because they are losing, or not taking in, vital salts and sugars.

-So what is the advice and how can you ensure that you do not run into difficulty during a multi-stage?
+So what is the advice and how can you ensure that you do not run into difficulty during a multi-stage ultra marathon?

-• Firstly, aim to eat at least 2 well sized dehydrated (or similar) main meals a day – these contain a load of sodium and are a great way to boost electrolyte levels.
+- Firstly, aim to eat at least two well sized dehydrated (or similar) main meals a day – these contain a load of sodium and are a great way to boost electrolyte levels

-It is important to remember that everyone’s requirements are different and so there is no “one size fits all” strategy.
-However, as a guideline see below for an example of a successful hydration approach that has worked at Ultra X Jordan:
+It is important to remember that everyone’s requirements are different, so there is no “one size fits all” strategy.
+However, as a guideline see the below example of a successful hydration approach that has worked at Ultra X Jordan:

 Pre-run – Electrolyte solution such as Precision Hydration 250 sachet

-During — at every 10km check-point where you will refill your water bottles (1.5l in total):
+During run – At every 10km checkpoint where you will refill your water bottles (1.5l in total):